chicks-net/chicks-home/README.md

 * retest in RedHat/CentOS
 * finish mysql backups scripts
-* write cron to keep home dirs up to date
 * choose/commit a LICENSE
 * write script to populate home directory from github on new machines (the INSTALL section above should be a guideline)
 * find solution to git/permissions issues generally "would you trust it with /etc?"